Award Quick Look

 All scholarship awardees receive the additional expense costs related to attendance and participation (either conference presentation or poster presentation) in the Institute’s annual conference held in March or April.

-Open to Canadian, permanent residents and international Masters or PhD student.
+- Open to Canadian, permanent residents and international students

 I. Public policy and safe gambling strategy